MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 |<img alt="Screenshot of Outlook work app on a Samsung Galaxy S20 device." src="./media/samsung-galaxy-s20-badge-android.png" width="75">| <img alt="Screenshot of Outlook work app on a Nexus 5X device." src="./media/nexus-5x-badge-android.png" width="75">|

 ### Pause in quick settings
 These images show where the pause option appears in the quick settings menu.
+For more information, see [Pause the work profile](#pause-the-work-profile).

 Surface Duo (Android 10)